imjoy-team/imjoy-interactive-segmentation/README.md

-## General info
+## ImJoy-powered Interactive Segmentation

-This project is an interactive deep learning framework that allows users to track and adjust the performance by adding new training data.
-In contrast to traditional deep learning model training where all data are loaded in the beginning and performance is measured at the end of training time/after convergence, we trained a model continuously in the cloud(?) or on local computer while monitoring the model progress and annotating new data in web interface (powered by [https://imjoy.io]).
+This project enables deep learning powered interactive segmentation with ImJoy.

+In contrast to traditional deep learning model training where all the annotations are collected before the training, interactive learning runs the model training while adding new annotations.

 ## Key feature
-* Using ImJoy as an interface for customized data upload and labelling
+* Using ImJoy as an interface for data loading and annotation
 * Track training progress and guide the model throughout training
-* Throughout training, the model sees the most recent data and groundtruth.

 Therefore, users can encourage the model to learn by feeding in appropriate data (eg. worse-performing samples).

 ## Installation
 ```bash